williamlinplayzlegitpiano/15Llabreportone/one.md

 >`cd`:

 `cd` with no arguments can have different results given its current working directory.
-For example, if the current working directory is /home, `cd` will give no output.
+For example, if the current working directory is /home, it will change from /home to /home, thus `cd` will give no output.

 ![image](https://github.com/williamlinplayzlegitpiano/15Llabreportone/assets/55766910/9bb6dd87-4dfd-48a2-bdca-39b20bd065bf)